121-141 Westbourne Terrace London, W2 6JR

 Again with Asian Paints, Fitch’s focus was not on the paint but on how we as consumers see and experience colour, with different lighting and in different spaces.
 It’s a playful space, engaging an audience, giving them confidence to use colour in their interior decor.
 The flagship Colour Stores Fitch created don’t even sell paint, this is left to the brand’s network of 50,000 paint shops, for whom a tiered retail concept was created.
 This was a bold move by the consultancy, as when this concept launched, showrooming was in its infancy, but it has stood them in good stead, as they continue to work with the brand many years on.

-Working with clients including H&M, Dell, M&M, Adidas and B&Q, Fitch has been owned by WPP since 2004.
+Working with clients including H&M, Dell, T-Mobile, M&M, Adidas and B&Q, Fitch has been owned by WPP since 2004.
 The consultancy now has 14 offices worldwide, though its HQ and spiritual home will always remain for most of us in the UK.
 The engaging Tim Greenhalgh is the group’s Chairman and Chief Creative Officer, who is based in the UK, but can be heard sharing his passion for retail at events all around the world.